tari-project/rfcs/src/RFC-0201_TariScript.md

 script offset requires knowledge of keys that miners do not possess; thus they are unable to produce the necessary script offset when attempting to perform cut-through on a pair of transactions.

-Lets show by example how the script offset stops cut-through, where Alice spends to Bob who spends to Carol.
+Let's show by example how the script offset stops cut-through, where Alice spends to Bob who spends to Carol.
 Ignoring fees, we have:

 $$